Bay Parkway station (IND Culver Line): Station layout

 This elevated station has two side platforms and three tracks with the center one not normally used.
 Both platforms have beige windscreens and brown canopies with green frames in the center and waist-high black steel fences at either end.
 The station signs are in the standard black with white Helvetica font.

 Exits

 This station's only entrance is an elevated station house beneath the tracks.
 It has two staircases to each platform at their centers, waiting area, turnstile bank, token booth, and three street stairs.
 Two of those stairs go down to either northwest corner of McDonald Avenue and Bay Parkway (the southern one is longer since it goes down to the diagonal street of Bay Parkway) while the third goes down to the southeast corner.
 Both station house balconies have emergency exit doors between the platform stairs and street stairs.

+There is a station facility constructed inside the mezzanine on the Manhattan-bound side, giving evidence that there was a fourth staircase that was removed at the northeast corner of McDonald Avenue and Bay Parkway.